Sparks29032/Convert_to_ASCII/README.md

 <img src="https://user-images.githubusercontent.com/59151395/158706491-db145d03-a2f4-4f28-a87c-b80f141cca05.png" width="1000">

-### Output
-For images: .png

-For videos: .mp4

 ### References
-Used MIT's "hack" font in fonts directory.
+Used MIT's open-source "hack" font in fonts directory.

 # How to use
 Run create_app.py to create a local server (http://127.0.0.1:8080/).